keystonejs/keystone/packages/fields-auto-increment/README.md

 <!--[meta]
+section: api
-section: field-types
+subSection: field-types
 title: AutoIncrement
 [meta]-->

-# Keystone 5 `AutoIncrement` Field Type
+# AutoIncrement

 An automatically incrementing integer with support for the Knex adapter.
-It's important to note, this type..
+It's important to note that this type:

 - Has [important limitations](#limitations) due to varying support from the underlying DB platform
-- Has [non-standard defaults](#non-standard-defaults) for much of it's configuration
+- Has [non-standard defaults](#non-standard-defaults) for much of its configuration

-**Currently, outside it's use as a primary key, this field type will only work on PostgreSQL.**
+**Currently, outside its use as a primary key, this field type will only work on PostgreSQL.**

 ## Limitations